From Entity-Centric to Goal-Oriented Graphs: Enhancing LLM Knowledge Retrieval in Minecraft: Experiments

 When $k=0$, corresponding to the baseline methods that rely solely on internal knowledge to infer the next steps, a significant question arises: why does performance vary considerably in our main experiments between GoG and baselines, even though retrieval performance remains relatively consistent across models?
-We attribute this performance gap to the recursive retrieval of subgoals in our algorithm, which explicitly constructs a reasoning path—something the baselines lack.
-However, there is still room for improvement in our approach, which motivates us to further explore how to enable deeper, more structured reasoning over tasks, rather than relying on superficial question analysis.
+We attribute this performance gap to the recursive retrieval of subgoals in our algorithm, which explicitly constructs a reasoning path, something the baselines lack.
+However, there is still room for improvement in our approach, which motivates us to further explore how to enable deeper, more structured reasoning over tasks.